NoahWoodrum/roboger/ReadMe.md

 ## Contact Information

 Noah Woodrum heymymomthinksimcool@gmail.com# Test suite
-Describe: Translator()
+Describe: BeepBoop()

 Test: If number contains "1" it returns "beep"
-Code: Translator(1)
+Code: BeepBoop(1)
 Expected Output: "beep"

 Test: If number contains "2" it returns "boop"
-Code: Translator(2)
+Code: BeepBoop(2)
 Expected Output: "boop"

 Test: If number contains "3" it returns "wont you be my neighbor"
-Code: Translator(3)
+Code: BeepBoop(3)
-Expected Output: "wont you be my neighbor"
+Expected Output: "Won't you be my neighbor"

 Test: If number contains "13" it returns "wont you be my neighbor"
-Code: Translator(13)
+Code: BeepBoop(13)
-Expected Output: "wont you be my neighbor"
+Expected Output: "Won't you be my neighbor"

 Test: If number contains "21" it returns "boop"
-Code: Translator(21)
+Code: BeepBoop(21)
 Expected Output: "boop"

 Test: If number contains "32" it returns "wont you be my neighbor"
-Code: Translator(32)
+Code: BeepBoop(32)
-Expected Output: "wont you be my neighbor"
+Expected Output: "Won't you be my neighbor"